Updated: Mar 2

 4. It Shows The World We Care About Our Kids

-As our culture battles issues with abortion, gender equality and identity, the newborn screening communicates that we care for and value the lives of our children.
+Newborn screening demonstrates that we care for, and value, the lives of our children.
 Doing the best we possibly can to promote good health and prevent illness, as we use what we know about the bodies God has created us with.